-ARTICLE 7 - Working Rules
+ARTICLE 7 Working Rules

-7.1 -Workweek.
+7.1 - Workweek.

-The normal workweek for overtime-eligible employees shall consist of forty (40) hours in work or pay status from Sunday midnight to Sunday midnight within a maximum of five (5) consecutive days.
+The normal workweek for overtime-eligible employees shall consist of thirty-seven and one half (37.5) forty (40) hours in work or pay status from Sunday midnight to Sunday midnight within a maximum of five (5) consecutive days.
 All full-time employees shall be guaranteed a full workweek.
-Overtime exempt employees shall normally work forty (40) hours per week.
-The normal workweek shall consist of five (5), eight (8) hour days; however, with the mutual agreement of the employee and supervisor, the individual daily work schedule may be adjusted within the pay period to meet the needs of the agency and the desires of the employee.
-Hours worked in excess of forty (40) hours are not compensable except as otherwise provided in this agreement.
+Overtime exempt employees shall normally work thirty seven and one half (37.5) forty (40) hours per week.
+The normal workweek shall consist of five (5), seven and one-half (7.5) eight (8) hour days; however, with the mutual agreement of the employee and supervisor, the individual daily work schedule may be adjusted within the pay period to meet the needs of the agency and the desires of the employee.
+Hours worked in excess of thirty-seven and one-half (37.5) forty (40) hours are not compensable except as otherwise provided in this agreement.